isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This is one of the most effective solutions to problems related to initialization order.
 In a multi-threaded environment the initialization of the static object does not introduce a race condition (unless you carelessly access a shared object from within its constructor).

+Note that the initialization of a local `static` does not imply a race condition.
+However, if the destruction of `X` involves an operation that needs to be synchronized we must use a less imple solution.
+For example:

+    X& myX()
+    {
+        static auto p = new X {3};
+        return *p;  // potential leak
+    }

+Now someone has to `delete` that object in some suitably thread-safe way.
+That's error-prone, so we don't use that technique unless

+* `myX` is in multithreaded code,
+* that `X` object needs to be destroyed (e.g., because it releases a resource), and
+* `X`'s destructor's code needs to be synchronized.

 If you, as many do, define a singleton as a class for which only one object is created, functions like `myX` are not singletons, and this useful technique is not an exception to the no-singleton rule.